How to become a data leader

 Your data strategy should be built with automation at its heart.
 Setting course on your journey, it’s vital to move away from manual processes for extracting data insights, towards automated ones.
-A buyer’s group can assemble, consisting of decision-makers across the business, in order to identify a vendor that suits.
+A buyer’s group can assemble, consisting of decision-makers across the business, to identify a vendor that suits.
 Once integrated, your automated solution will dramatically reduce human error and increase processing efficiency, helping produce insight that you can trust in a fraction of the time.

 But employees still have a crucial role to play.
 They must be educated, introduce data management best practices, and ensure these are followed by the entire marketing department by means of regular training.
 It’s up to department leaders to keep an eye on evolving data management requirements, and filter updates into refresher sessions.
 These measures will empower employees, providing them with the right mix of tools and information to have confidence when dealing with data, allowing them to make better-informed decisions that go some way in boosting the customer experience.